GSNikhil/bayer-image-viewer/README.md

 This tool was designed to overcome the above problem by asking the user the image dimensions before hand.

 I admit, this tool solves a few problems, not all.

+## Setup

+- You should have any version of Python3 installed on your system.
+- Set up a virtual environment.
+'''
+python3 -m venv bayer-env
+'''
+- Install the required libraries
+'''
+pip install numpy=1.21.1
+pip install PyQt5
+'''
+-